We use cookies to help provide you with the best possible online experience.

 - High blood pressure (Hypertension)

-- Heart disease (including previous heart attacks and heart failure)
+- Heart disease and Angina (including previous heart attacks and heart failure)

 - Stroke or mini-stroke (Transient Ischaemic Attack - TIA)